 Contact us today for a free case review with one of our dedicated, knowledgeable Tampa Premises Liability Accident Lawyers.
 You’ll learn more about how our firm may be able to help you recover financial compensation for the losses you’ve incurred.

 Property owners in Tampa have a legal obligation to maintain their property for visitors.
-Owners are required to fix any conditions on the property that might cause a visitor to suffer an injury in Tampa or to warn visitors of the presence of these hazards.
+Owners are required to fix any conditions on the property that might cause a visitor to suffer a personal injury in Tampa or to warn visitors of the presence of these hazards.

-When a property owner fails to address hazardous conditions on their property and a visitor is then injured, that visitor may be entitled to seek financial compensation for their injuries and losses.
-This type of case is known as a premises liability action.
+Therefore, when a property owner fails to address hazardous conditions on their property and a visitor is then injured, that visitor may be entitled to seek financial compensation for their injuries and losses.
+This type of case is known as a “premises liability action.”

-If you’ve been injured on someone else’s property in Tampa, the premises liability accident attorneys of Brooks Law Group can help you.
+If you’ve sustained an injury on someone else’s property, the Tampa premises liability lawyers of Brooks Law Group can help you.
 For over 20 years, our attorneys have worked hard to fight for the rights and interests of our clients.
 You deserve a law firm that will diligently and professionally pursue the compensation you need.

-When you choose us to help with your premises liability case, you can trust that our attorneys will work diligently to fight for the best possible outcome in your case.
+When you, therefore, choose us to help with your premises liability case, you can trust that our attorneys will work diligently to fight for the best possible outcome in your case.
 We understand how daunting and frustrating the legal system can seem.
-Let our knowledgeable premises liability lawyers handle all the hard work of investigating your claim and dealing with insurance adjusters and defense lawyers while you focus on your recovery.
+Let our knowledgeable Tampa premises liability attorneys handle all the hard work of investigating your claim and dealing with insurance adjusters and defense lawyers while you focus on your recovery.